IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-03-analytics.md

-If you did not successfully complete the previous lab, you can continue with this lab by importing a Streams project that has been prepared for you and that contains the expected results from Lab 2.
+If you did not successfully complete the previous lab, you can continue with this lab by importing a Streams project that has been prepared for you and that contains the expected results from Part 2.

 To import the Streams project: